Nourish and Balance Your Creative Resources

 Now that you have some ideas for Artist Dates, create your own Artist Date list.
-Write down and commit to three (3) artists dates that you plan to do in the next months.
+Write down and commit to three (3) artists dates that you plan to do in the next three months.

 Remember: do something that intrigues you, explore what interests you.
 Do something new and fun for a couple of hours and see what happens.

 Artist Dates are the brain child of Julia Cameron, author of The Artist’s Way.